lupyuen/lupyuen.github.io/src/tinyemu.md

 # RISC-V Addresses for TinyEMU

-_How will TinyEMU boot our Operating System?_
+_Will TinyEMU boot our Operating System?_

 TinyEMU is hardcoded to run at these __RISC-V Addresses__: [riscv_machine.c](https://github.com/fernandotcl/TinyEMU/blob/master/riscv_machine.c#L66-L82)